NicoAbr/data_recovery/README.md

 A *.JPG file always ends with the two specific bytes "ff" and "d9".
 After this end piont is found the whole data in between the start
 (ff d8) and the end (ff d9) can be write into a file with the *.JPG ending.

+The informations for *.FLAC data get from https://xiph.org/flac/documentation_format_overview.html